okteto/blog-proposals/automated-deployments-using-github-actions.md

 Commit and push the changes to the `ci.yml` file above to trigger the GitHub actions workflow for the pull request.

-Going through the workflow logs shown in the image below, you would notice that the highlighted “**Build and deploy application image to Production Okteto Namespace**” step in the build workflow was not executed as expected.
+Going through the workflow logs shown in the image below, you would notice that the highlighted “**Build and deploy application image to Development Okteto Namespace**” step in the build workflow was not executed as expected.

 ![Highlighted step in Github Action workflow not executed](okteto-highlight.png)